rexlManu/FairyChat/README.md

   customization process easier than ever.
 - **Optional Multi-Server Message Sending**: Have multiple servers?
 No problem.
 FairyChat supports sending messages across servers with Redis.
+- **Fully Paper Compatible**: FairyChat is fully compatible with Paper, and is optimized to provide the best performance.

 ## Commands & Permissions